AdaCore/ada-spark-rfcs/features/rfc-import-array-from-address.md

 ```

 This attribute is available for all arrays.
 Constrained arrays do not require
-boundaries to be provided.
+bounds to be provided.
 Multi-dimenstional arrays will need dimensions to
 be provided in order, and fixed lower bound only requires one dimension.
 For
 example: